20 Good movies to Learn Korean

 13. Exit (엑시트), 2019

 Exit is the answer if a genre like ‘disaster and action’ combined with ‘comedy’ exists.
 The cinema makes you laugh.
-And at the same time, it scares you by showcasing the city getting destroyed.
+At the same time, it scares you by showing the city being destroyed.

-Yong-Nam, played by Cho Jung-seok, is a young and jobless who graduated from a university a few years ago.
+Yong-Nam, played by Cho Jung-seok, is a young, unemployed man who graduated from university a few years ago.
 He is unemployed and looking for that “right” job.

 Yong-Nam throws a party for his mother, Hyun-Ok (Ko Du-shim), on his 70th birthday at a convention hall.
 He sees his university crush, Ui-Joo (Yoona), as she works there as an assistant manager.